 Natural light is always a plus.
 If you can not have it, go for white leds which have been proven to improve the feeling of natural light and therefore their effect in wellbeing is really positive.

-On the above mentioned study, the headline statistic was that stress is now considered ‘a way of life’ for 4 out of 5 UK workers.
+On the above mentioned study from Cascade, the headline statistic was that stress is now considered ‘a way of life’ for 4 out of 5 UK workers.
 Encouragingly, the subject was hailed as a top priority for 18% of respondents, with a further 58% admitting it is of crucial importance so they will ramp up their efforts.
 But with 84% believing stress affects absences within their workplace

 “Of the business owners and HR managers questioned, only 57% were aware of the cost of absence within their organisation.
 This suggests that, despite the apparent scale of the problem, there is still something of a dismissive mentality surrounding how worrying it really is and what to do about it”